 Hammer a nail into wood, and the force of the hammer makes it push down into the wood.
 This is a force causing motion.
 The wood pushes back with its own resisting force.
 As the nail goes deeper, the resisting force of the wood increases.
 It may eventually equal the force of the hammer hitting the nail.
 At this stage the nail stops moving.
 The next blow may bend the nail.
 This is a force causing deformation.

-The amount of force for a certain area is called pressure.
+Pressure is the amount of force exerted per the area it acts on.
 A nail goes into wood easily because the force hammering it is concentrated into the tiny area of the nail's sharp point, giving high pressure.
 The same hammer blow might not make a blunt nail enter the wood because the force is spread out over a larger area: the pressure is lower.

 A jacana, a bird with long toes and claws, can walk over lilypads resting on the water's surface without sinking in because its weight (the downward force of its mass) is spread over a wide area.